RonIovine/pshell/README.md

 `$ ./install.sh -local`

-This will create an environment file, `.pshellrc` that should be sourced in your system's local command line shell (e.g. `bash`), it should also be added to your shell env file, i.e. `.bashrc`.
+This will create an environment file, `.pshellrc` that should be sourced in your system's local command line shell (e.g. `bash`), it should also be sourced in your host's shell env file, i.e. `.bashrc`.
 This will setup several softlinks and environment variables that will allow access to the various parts of the framework.

 <a name="building"></a>